xuxiaowei-io/gitaly/CONTRIBUTING.md

 ## Debug Logging

-Debug logging can be enabled in Gitaly using `level = "debug"` under `[logging]` in config.toml.
+Debug logging can be enabled in Gitaly using `level = "debug"` under `[logging]` in `config.toml`.

 ## Git Tracing

 Gitaly will reexport `GIT_TRACE*` [environment variables](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables) if they are set.

 This can be an aid to debugging some sets of problems.
-For example, if you would like to know what git is doing internally, you can set `GIT_TRACE=true`:
+For example, if you would like to know what Git is doing internally, you can set `GIT_TRACE=true`:

-Note that since git stderr stream will be logged at debug level, you need to enable debug logging in `config.toml`.
+Note that since Git stderr stream will be logged at debug level, you need to enable debug logging in `config.toml`.

 ```shell
 $ GIT_TRACE=true ./gitaly config.toml